This post contains my solutions to 3 crypto challs:

 print("Not my keys :(")

-The service asks for 3 integers $ p $, $ q $, and $ e $ from user input, then will check if $ m^e = s \pmod n $ and $ s^d = m \pmod n $.
-If both conditions satisfy, then the service will give us the flag.
+The service asks for 3 numbers: $ p $, $ q $, and $ e $.
+It checks if $ m^e = s \pmod n $ and $ s^d = m \pmod n $.
+If both are true, then we get the flag.

 Solution